History for the Future

-History for the Future, aims to safeguard the long term future of important historic artefacts ranging from stunning medieval wall paintings, delicate textiles and world famous stained glass windows to monuments and mosaics.
+The appeal fund will be used to support History for the Future, a programme that aims to safeguard the long term future of important historic features and artefacts contained within our collection of historic parish churches.
+These range from stunning medieval wall paintings, delicate textiles and world famous stained glass windows to wall monuments and mosaics.

 Crispin Truman, Chief Executive of The Churches Conservation Trust, said:

 “Our collection of over 340 churches ranges from rural medieval gems to large urban Victorian churches.
 Many of these wonderful buildings contain features and artefacts that are of exceptional historic, artistic and cultural importance and some are the oldest unique examples in the country.
 We need to protect them for future generations to enjoy.
 These contents tell the story of our country, our local communities and many families.
 They are a unique educational tool for all from school children to academics. ”